 - stress, depression or anxiety

 - lack of sleep

-- coping with challenging health problems such as incontinence
+- coping with behaviours that challenge, such as walking about

-- lacking time for the other interests in your life
+- making time for the other interests in your life

 - fatigue due to long hours spent caring and lack of breaks